-Ben McDevitt AM, APM is the Chief Executive Officer of ASADA, the government body responsible for protecting Australia’s sporting integrity through the elimination of doping.
-Ben joined ASADA in May 2014, bringing with him 30 years of experience in various national and international law enforcement roles.
+Ben McDevitt AM, APM was appointed as CEO of ASADA in May 2014, bringing with him 30 years of experience in various national and international law enforcement roles.

 Ben served as a member of the Australian Federal Police (AFP) for 22 years, rising to the rank of Assistant Commissioner.
 He worked in a number of local, national and international policing roles, predominantly in criminal investigation areas.
 These included Commander of Operations for ACT Policing, General Manager for AFP National Operations and National Manager Counter Terrorism.

 In 2002 Ben played a key coordination role in the Australian Police response to the Bali bombings that killed 202 people including 88 Australians.

 In May 2003, Ben was selected to plan and deploy a police-led peacekeeping operation to restore law and order to the Solomon Islands.
 Ben subsequently served in the Solomons as Commander of the multinational participating police force and as Deputy Commissioner of the Royal Solomon Islands Police Force.
 Ben was later awarded the Cross of Solomon Islands for his distinguished service.